Share your love

-Disable or Hide Error Messages in PHP
+Best 4 Tips To Hide Warning and Error Messages in PHP

 What Are PHP Error Reporting Levels?

-For the start, we want to understand the error types that can happen in PHP.
+To Hide Warning and Error Messages in PHP, we want to understand the error types that can happen in PHP.
 Here we provide a list to understand them:

-E_ERRORA fatal run-time error that can’t be recovered from.
-The script execution is halted.
+E_ERROR | A fatal run-time error that can’t be recovered from.
+The script execution is halted. |

-E_WARNINGRun-time warning that doesn’t stop script execution.
+E_WARNING | Run-time warning that doesn’t stop script execution. |

-E_NOTICERun-time notice, indicating something that might be an error.
+E_NOTICE | Run-time notice, indicating something that might be an error. |

-E_ALLAll errors and warnings (including E_STRICT and E_DEPRECATED).
+E_ALL | All errors and warnings (including E_STRICT and E_DEPRECATED). |

 Steps To Disable or Hide Warning and Error Messages in PHP